Creating Shared Language: Good, Better, Best Framework

 What Changed

-Three portfolios adopted GBB at Paycor, and their feedback showed what shifted:
+GBB started with three portfolios, and their feedback showed what shifted:

 Tradeoff conversations became easier.
 Instead of arguing about which features to cut, teams discussed whether Good solved enough of the problem to ship.
 The framework gave everyone shared language for scope decisions.